 An effective compliance program relies heavily on co-operation and support from an organization’s legal department.

 While legal professionals advise on the law and best legal practice, it is the role and responsibility of compliance professionals to develop the compliance controls, procedures, policies and systems to ensure that the company operates within clearly defined parameters.

 In-house counsel, meanwhile, plays a fundamental role in terms of delivering training, undertaking due diligence, and providing legal guidance and analysis – as well as, on occasion, conducting internal investigations.

 By working in close partnership with compliance, a legal department can ensure that the organization is operating in both an effective and ethical manner.

 What are the steps for evaluating legal compliance?

 How can in-house counsel, company secretaries, and legal operations and compliance teams all work together to measure compliance and keep the company and its entities legally able to operate in every jurisdiction?
 The following seven steps provide a solid framework for success.

 Step 1: Know the regulation

-There’s no one-size-fits-all approach here, nor is there a simple and clear calendar that can be handed over with big red circles over appropriate deadlines.
-When asking what the steps are for evaluating legal compliance, the only answer is to do your research: Know the regulations in your industry and jurisdiction, know what’s required of your entity in relation to that regulation, and make plans for how you can fulfill those requirements.
+The first step, applicable to all businesses, is do your research: Know the regulations in your industry and jurisdiction, understand what’s required of your entity in relation to that regulation, and make plans for how you can fulfil those requirements.
 Make sure you consider all aspects, including, among others: